ibm-cloud-docs/devsecops/devsecops-pr-pipeline.md

 A Merge Queue is a Github feature that helps increase velocity by automating pull request merges into a busy branch and ensuring the branch is never broken by incompatible changes.
 More on setting-up and using Github Merge Queue [here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue#about-merge-queues).

+Though the purpose of Merge Queue is to increase velocity, it is important to consider that for a given Git PR, the PR pipeline will be executed twice: execute the "standard" PR first.
+Once completed, execute the Merge Queue PR.
+{: note}

 ### Create a new Git Trigger
 Create a new Git Trigger or duplicate an existing one.
 Keep all default settings, only override the following properties:
 - `Name`: prefer to have a trigger name that reflects Merge Queue context - ex: `PR - Merge Queue`